 And this is good, because when you strip your skin of its sebum, it goes into overdrive, trying to create more.
 Which leads to clogged pores.
 Blackheads.
 Whiteheads.
 Just plain old irritation.

-(We learned this well with the no ‘poo experiment, right?
+no ‘poo experiment, right?
 How shampoos make your scalp flip out and produce more oil?)

 And that, in a very brief and succinct nutshell, is how the oil cleansing method works.